opensim-org/opensim-core/Bindings/Java/Matlab/Hopper_Device/README.txt

     attached to the hopper.
 Simulate.m: Runs a forward simulation of an OpenSim model from a given State.
     Optionally, the simulation can be visualized in the simbody-visualizer.
-EvaluateHopperm: Computes the jump height from a provided simulation.
+EvaluateHopper.m: Computes the jump height from a provided simulation.

 RunHopper_answers.m: The same as RunHopper.m but with all "TODO" blocks
     filled in.